 - Confirms Pure Gold’s commitment to sustainable development, to protecting the environment, and direct support for environmental monitoring;

-- Provides for the issuance of 500,000 shares of Pure Gold to each First Nation subject to regulatory approval; and,
+- Provides for the issuance of 500,000 shares of Pure Gold to each First Nation; and,

 - Establishes future financial contributions by Pure Gold commensurate with production.